sj-mm-xm/FakeSkeet/README.md

 If you encounter errors or bugs feel free to open an issue.

 Ill also take certain feature requests.
 Just open an issue.

+Code may not be optimized in some places but idc.
+Works good enough.

+Pasted and enhanced/rewritten from https://github.com/sweeperxz/FullyExternalCS2 Thank you to this developer for the usable base.